frnno967/WSJT-X-to-eQSL.cc-Auto-Uploader/README.md

 ## Log File

-All activity is logged to `wsjtx2eqsl.log` in the same directory as the script.
+All activity is logged to `wsjtx2eqsl.log` in the user's home directory.
 This includes:
 - Program start/stop events
 - QSO logging events
 - Upload successes and failures